Offline event

 Ranking: Via World Riichi-Mahjong app (freeware on Apple and Google stores, no registration necessary)

-• What we expect from our players: Well versed, competitive players with solid hands-on experience in real-life play, good knowledge of etiquette, point calculation and mahjong strategy.
+A well versed, competitive player with solid hands-on experience in real-life play, good knowledge of etiquette, point calculation and mahjong strategy.

 –> If you have specific dietary options, please choose from the drop-down menu